 - None of these Tweeters discuss where their buying money is coming from.
 Did they just have a pile of cash in the bank, waiting for a market dip to occur?

-Tweet Theme 1: You should be buying
+Tweet Theme 1: You (yes, you) Should Be Buying

 The first common theme of the Tweets is that you should be buying, despite the fact that the market as a whole is selling.
 I understand the underlying idea here.
 In fact, it hearkens back to a famous Warren Buffett quote: